Microfluidic cell biology

 Indirect mechanical forces and shear stress are integral parts of the cellular microenvironment.
 Reproducing these mechanical forces and shear stress is critical to capture the physiology of living tissues.
 Three types of flows are typically generated for producing shear stress : laminar, pulsatile, or interstitial flow.

 Microbead-based microfluidics is a powerful technique that generates highly monodispersed picoliter-sized beads into a continuous phase.
-This method has been successfully adapted to cell culture to encapsulate cells in micron size biocompatible hydrogel beads.
+This method has been successfully adapted to cell culture to encapsulate cells in micron size hydrogel beads.
+The main advantages are reduced costs related to miniaturization, high reproducibility, and high throughput screening capacities.